Offline Device Protection Guide

 3. Tangem - Card Format

-Tangem offers unique card-style hardware wallets:
+Tangem offers unique card-style secure devices:

-- Security: NFC-enabled smart card
+- Security: NFC-enabled smart card with EAL6+ secure element

 - Supported Assets: 6,000+ cryptocurrencies